imaginarymachines/plugin-machine-cli/README.md

 - Use via npx
     - `npx plugin-machine login`

+## Configuratation

+### pluginMachine.json

+### Environment Variables

+You may optionally set these variables:

+- `PLUGIN_MACHINE_TOKEN`
+  - Instead of using the login command, set token with an environment variable.

 ## Commands

 Many commands require login.
 You can either use the login command, which presists your token in your host machine's file system, or you can use the `--token` flag.